MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

    That command will execute and export the tickets found in the LSASS.exe process and place them in the current directory, on AdminPC.

 2. We need to copy the tickets back over to VictimPC from AdminPC.
-Since we are only interested in SamiraA's tickets for this example, execute the following:
+Since we're only interested in SamiraA's tickets for this example, execute the following command:

    ``` cmd
    xcopy \\adminpc\c$\temp\*SamiraA* c:\temp\adminpc_tickets